minimum-hsu/tutorial-python/lesson-04/README.md

    - Create dictionary and set comprehensions
    - Combine multiple conditions in comprehensions

+5. **Iterator Exercises**:
+   - Create custom iterators for range-like functionality
+   - Implement iterators for data processing pipelines
+   - Explore built-in iterators and their use cases

 ## Performance Tips

 - **List Comprehensions** are generally faster than equivalent for loops
 - **Generator Expressions** `(expression for item in iterable)` are memory-efficient for large datasets
 - **Built-in Functions** like `map()`, `filter()` can be alternatives to list comprehensions
 - **Early Termination** with break can improve performance in search operations
+- **Iterators** reduce memory overhead when working with large data sets or streams

 ## Advanced Topics to Explore